Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Twistor actions from the inverse Penrose transform

 After reviewing all the required elements to construct the map between the twistor space and spacetime, we can now present the inverse Penrose transform.
-The input is a covariant action \eqref{eq:actionSiegel} on self-dual spacetime with \eqref{eq:twistor1} and \eqref{eq:twistor2} being the main criteria to construct the dual twistor action.
-We examine the well-known cases of (super) SDYM and the complete (super) Yang-Mills in this section.
+The input is a covariant action on spacetime that can be written as self-dual part plus non-self-dual part with \eqref{eq:twistor1} and \eqref{eq:twistor2} being the main criteria to construct the dual twistor action.
+We examine the well-known cases of SDYM and the full Yang-Mills in this section.
 The first step is to insert the integral over the top-form of $\projectivespace^1$ to \textit{lift} spacetime actions to the corresponding space $\PS$.
 Then, one can project data from $\PS$ to $\PT$ via the projection $\pi_1$ as shown in \eqref{doublefibration}.